NorthernWidget/Arduino_Boards/README.md

 (This repository and README based gratuitously off of Sparkfun's)

+**Please note: This will only work under Arduino IDE versions 1.5 and up.**

 #### Supported AVR Boards and uses on Northern Widget devices

 * **ATMega1284p 8MHz**